 One of the technology being used to enhance the survivability is Active Protection Systems, or APS, that uses sensors and radar, computer processing, fire control technology and interceptors to find, target and knock down or intercept incoming enemy fire such as RPGs and Anti-Tank Guided Missiles, or ATGMs.
 Russian Armata T-14 will incorporate several active protection system called Afganit designed to kill incoming missiles before they even strike the tank.

-General Mark Milley said he was looking for a “breakthrough,” not incremental evolution for the US Army’s next tank.
+Military is looking to deploy railguns and laser weapons to enhance lethality.
+US General Mark Milley said he was looking for a “breakthrough,” not incremental evolution for the US Army’s next tank.
 He also highlighted two other technologies that could revolutionize armored vehicle design.

 * electrically-powered weapons, such as railguns – which use electromagnets to accelerate a solid metal slug to supersonic speeds